GeorgeWang26/autonomous-docking/README.md

 self.p3_stop_x = 0.765
 ```

 `p2_y_first`, `p2_y_second` are the y axis (left/right) offset in phase 2 for first and second alignment respectively.
-They are used to make the robot line up with the charging station at the end of p2.
+They are used to make the robot line up with the charging station at the end of phase 2.
 To adjust y offset, from the tag, facing direction of charging, increase offset to make robot move right, decrease offset to make robot move left.

 `p3_stop_x` is the x value from tag detection when robot is charging.
 It is used to stop robot from running into the charging station.
 Increase to let robot come closer to station, decrease to stop robot further away.